boryanagoncharenko/CssCoco/analysis.md

 ---
 **Description**: Do not use over-qualified selectors.
 **Source**: [WordPress](https://make.wordpress.org/core/handbook/coding-standards/css/)
-**Violations**:  Violations occur when an html tag appears immediately before a class or an id:
+**Violations**:  Violations occur when an HTML tag appears immediately before a class or an id:
  ```
  div.container
  ```
-**Actions**: Find html tags used in conjunction with a class or an id.
+**Actions**: Find HTML tags used in conjunction with a class or an id.

 ---
 **Description**: Don’t qualify ID rules with tag names or classes.